yushmitabisu018/CS322M-230102106/RVX10_Assg/docs/TESTPLAN.md

 5. At the end: `li x10, 25 ; li x11, 100 ; sw x10, 0(x11)` — store 25 at memory address 100 to signal success.

 ---

-If you want, I can:
-* produce a ready-to-run `.s` file that implements the above checks and writes `25` to address `100`, or
-* generate the `.word` list (machine words) for each RVX10 instruction used in the tests so you can paste them into your `rvx10.hex` / test image.